Booker-M/Custom/README.md

 -Statically-typed, object-oriented programming language
 -Every keyword comes from a JSON file that the user can customize
 -Data structures such as arrays
--Setting a keyword to "Juno" causes a compile error ("Hotel Juno" is the disappointing successor to the "Custom Hotel")
+-Setting a keyword to "Juno" causes a compile error ("Hotel Juno" is the inferior successor to "Custom Hotel")

 ### Default Types and Keywords
 **Types:** ` "string", "char", "bool", "int", "float"`